The #1 benefit of retiring early is better health. I didn’t really expect this until I retired early myself and experienced much improved health.

 Other Great Benefits Of Retiring Early

-You will discover your passion.
+Discover your passion.
 Having free time when you are still relatively young is better than having those same hours when you are older.
 Think about the ability to hike the Inca trail to Machu Picchu or climb the steps of Santorini while young.
 You can do so many great things like travel, play music, and do something entrepreneurial if you retire early.

-You might save more and make more.
+Save more and make more.
 Many retirees don’t spend as much as they used to because they have more time to look for good deals.
 Think early bird specials.
 You can simply wait for something you want to go on sale.
 You can also save on many events and attractions if you go during non-peak hours, which is easy to do once you no longer work.
 The same strategy works for travel.
 The fact that you can travel off-season will save you a significant chunk of change.

-You will find other early retirees who share a common interest.
+Find other early retirees who share a common interest.
 It’s wonderful to play tennis at 11am on a Wednesday morning instead of when the crowd gets off work at 5:30pm.
 You will naturally find new and interesting people you never knew existed.

-You might develop new income streams.
+Develop new income streams.
 Even if you no longer want to work at your current job, you might find other activities that end up making you money.
 For example, I’m a high school tennis coach for four months a year and make $1,100/month.
 I also like to write about personal finance here on Financial Samurai.

 Not a day goes by where I’m not thankful I retired early.
 Yes, it was tough to give up lots of money during my prime years.
 But I used my 30s to travel the world, build up Financial Samurai, and sneak in a child right before turning 40!

 Life goes by so quick, you will not regret retiring early if you got your finances in order and have the discipline to live on less.
 Having freedom is truly priceless.